-The Board consider the firm to be a going concern as it has appropriate financial resources to meet its operational requirements for the foreseeable future.
+The Board consider the Firm to be a going concern as it has appropriate financial resources to meet its operational requirements for the foreseeable future.

-Services 2020 revenue €' 000 Revenues from the statutory audit of annual and consolidated financial statements of public-interest entities and entities belonging to a group of undertakings whose parent undertaking is a public-interest entity 384 Revenues from statutory audit of annual and consolidated financial statements of other entities 3.154 Revenues from permitted non-audit services to entities that are audited by the statutory auditor or the audit firm 1.336 Revenues from non-audit services to other entities 3.706
+Services 2021 revenue €' 000 Revenues from the statutory audit of annual and consolidated financial statements of public-interest entities and entities belonging to a group of undertakings whose parent undertaking is a public-interest entity 386 Revenues from statutory audit of annual and consolidated financial statements of other entities 3.442 Revenues from permitted non-audit services to entities that are audited by the statutory auditor or the audit Firm 950 Revenues from non-audit services to other entities 3.945

-$^{^{\}ast}$ If an entity met the definition of an EU PIE (or subsidiary of) as at 31 December 2020, we have included related revenues in this category.
+- If an entity met the definition of an EU PIE (or subsidiary of) as at 31 December 2021, we have included related revenues in this category. - Non-audit services to audit clients are only provided were permitted by GTIL and Grant Thornton Cyprus policies and applicable laws and regulations.